 I recently purchased a new car, a Honda Fit.
 Strange name for a car, “FIT,” but it set me to pondering how I am finally finding my fit in life.

 The older brother in our story refused to come to the party given by his father to celebrate the return of the lost son.
-He was focused on himself, and building his case, while degrading his brother.
+He was focused on himself, and building his case while degrading his brother.
 He disrespected and refused to honor either his father or his brother.
-His desire was to receive the praise and honor for himself.
+He desired to receive the praise and honor for himself.

 Recently my granddaughter gave a word from the Lord at my church regarding self-preservation and idolism.

 Not only was the older brother trying to preserve his position in his father’s house; he was also idolizing himself, and seeking his comfort.
 He earnestly desired recognition for his achievements and all he had done in his brother’s absence.
 As one with an orphan spirit, he thought he had to fight for what was already his.

 The opposite of the orphan spirit is the heart of sonship.
 Romans 8:15-17 tells us that we are deeply loved and accepted by God.
 He did not spare His own Son but sent Him to die for sinful man.
 Father God unconditionally loves and accepts us as His children.
 We are sons/daughters of God, and as children, inherit his Kingdom.

 God is love!